mrmrwinter/igb/igb_lab_book.md

 Javanica wont work in this cell/script.
 Gives error: `TypeError: len() of unsized object`

+Also hap has a large spike on 100. this could be due to the assembly being collapsed.
+Attempts to remove cdss that have a second hit of 100 have failed so far: see 'rule make_input_for_igbpy' in the snakefile

 ### To do next
 Get the latest python plotting scripts working in the snakemake workflow.
+Get it ran with uncollapsed assembly.
+Sort out the removal of the 100s

 #-------------------------------